Revising best practices for the video HTML element

 Lazy loading

 It has been possible to lazy load a video in HTML through the preload attribute for a long time.
 However, there are limitations with this method.
-For example, it always load a video if the autoplay attribute is also present.
+For example, it always loads a video if the autoplay attribute is also present.

 HTML